by Wendy Castro –

-Data from at least 500 million user accounts was stolen, including email addresses, dates of birth, telephone numbers, and more.
+Data from at least 500 million user accounts1 was stolen, including email addresses, dates of birth, telephone numbers, and more.
 It was the largest known data theft in history.
 But it certainly wasn’t the only data breach that occurred that year.
-Every single year, hundreds of companies in the U.S. alone suffer a theft of data.
+Every single year, hundreds of companies2 in the U.S. alone suffer a theft of data.

 Plenty of jokes were made about the Yahoo! data breach.
 But if your company suffers a data breach it will be no laughing matter.
 Data breaches are quite costly.

 According to a recent study3, “the average loss to the value of a brand ranged from $184 million to $332 million, depending upon the type of information that was compromised.”
 And the same study reports that nearly half of all companies have suffered reputational damage as the result of stolen information.